ai-anchorite/diffusers-image-fill_v3/README.md

 ## 🖥️ System Requirements & Important Notes

 ~~Definitely in Beta mode atm.~~
 I'm going to start over from scratch.

+If you manage to get an error on first image generation after install, or when likewise downloading a new checkpoint, restart the app.
+I think Gradio sometimes get bored waiting and loses the input image.
+It's quick after the 1st generation, and should stay quick when changing between the three apps.

+Don't forget to refresh the UI when switching between apps!

 ### Hardware & Storage:
 - 32GB RAM for comfortable operation.
 I wouldn't try with 16GB system RAM.